suslabs/el-levert/README.md

 - `util.executeTag` isn't implemented
 - `util.fetchMessage(ch_id | null, msg_id)` allows fetching a single message
 - `util.fetchMessages` accepts message fetch options
+- `util.findUserById` allows fetching a user that isn't necessarily in the same server as the bot

 If the output is an object or an array, it will be automatically formatted into a string.
 If it is empty, `Cannot send an empty message.` will be sent instead.